 The amount of CO in the air recorded during the dry season ranged from 0.72 to 4.40 ppm with location A5 having the highest CO value while control recorded the least CO value.
-In the wet season, the CO values recorded ranged from for carbon monoxide.
-In the studies by Rim-Rukeh [17], Musa et al. [21], Abdullahi et al. [18] and Olayinka (2019), had their recorded CO concentrations ranges from 133.7 to 144.6 ppm, 2.64 to 16.0 ppm,6.81±2.05 ppm in the dry season and 6.50 ±2.50 ppm in the wet season and from 3.20 to 13.33 ppm respectively and were found to be higher than the CO values recorded in this study.
-Adah et al., [4] found that Rusau had extremely hazardous levels of CO, while the University Campus and Student Village Hostel had hazardous levels, Bauchi Road and Farin-Gada Roundabout had unhealthy levels of emission for sensitive groups, and Farin-Gada
+In the wet season, the CO values recorded ranged from 0.5 to 8.70 ppm with location A18 having the highest CO value while the lowest CO value was also recorded in control as observed in Figure 4.
+The CO values recorded were found to be within the Nigerian ambient air quality standard (10 ppm) and WHO permissible limit (10 ppm.
+In the studies by Rim-Rukeh [18], Musa et al. [22], Abdullahi et al. [18] and Olayinka (2019), had their recorded CO concentrations ranges from 133.7 to 144.6 ppm, 2.64 to 16.0 ppm, $6.81\pm2.05$ ppm in the dry season and $6.50\pm2.50$ ppm in the wet season and from 3.20 to 13.33 ppm respectively and were found to be higher than the CO values recorded in this study.
+Adah et al., [4] found that "Rusau had extremely hazardous levels of CO, while the University Campus and Student Village Hostel had hazardous levels, Bauchi Road and Farin-Gada Roundabout had unhealthy levels of emission for sensitive groups, and Farin-Gada Junction and Student Village Hostel had moderate levels.
+The appreciable concentration of CO could be attributed to the regular usage of power plants and generators in the neighborhood.
+Carbon monoxide could also occur from emission produced by fossil fuel powered engine, including motor vehicles and non-road engines".
+At extremely high levels, carbon monoxide could lead to loss of consciousness, weakness, confusion, movement problem and sometimes death because it binds to haemoglobin in the blood, reducing the ability of blood to carry oxygen [23].